 - Anesthesia, including ether, chloroform, halothane and nitrous oxide (commonly called “laughing gas”)

 Nitrites are a class of inhalants used mainly to enhance sexual experiences.
-Organic nitrites include amyl, butyl and cyclohexyl nitrites as well as other related compounds.
+Organic nitrites include amyl, butyl and cyclohexyl nitrites as well as other related compounds, or mixtures.
 Amyl nitrite was used in the past by doctors to help with chest pain and is sometimes used today to diagnose heart problems.
 Nitrites are now prohibited by the Consumer Product Safety Commission but can still be found, sold in small bottles labeled as video head cleaner, room odorizer, leather cleaner or liquid aroma.

 Inhalants are also known as: laughing gas (nitrous oxide), snappers (amyl nitrite), poppers (amyl nitrite and butyl nitrite), whippets (fluorinated hydrocarbons), bold (nitrites) and rush (nitrites).